SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 * EncryptDecrypt.zip: Demonstrates how to add AES encryption/decryption to ArduinoUno/Dragino microcontroller/transceiver units.

 * Uno-On-off.zip: Demonstrates Arduino's external on/off timer as a means of saving battery charge.

+Other code is awaiting the journal's review of the submitted paper.

 # License